-A student may earn a second major/concentration by fulfilling the following:
+A student may ento a second major/concentration by fulfilling the followine:

-- Comply with the graduation requirements for the initial major/concentration - General education requirements will apply to the second major/concentration, unless there is a specific general education requirement unique to the second major/concentration. - May need to take a major exit exam for the second major/concentration earned.
+- Comply with the graduation requirements for the initial ingior/conceptration - General education requirements will apply to the second major/concentration, unless there is a specific general education requirement unique to the second major/concentration. - May need to take a major exit exam for the second major/concentration exceed.